Vamps (film): Plot

 Stacy and Goody are two vampires enjoying life in New York City.
-Goody was turned in 1841 by the vampire Ciccerus.
-After leaving the man she fell in love with in the 1960s, she struggled with her life as a vampire until Stacy was turned by Ciccerus in 1992.
+Goody was turned in 1841 by the vampire Cisserus.
+After leaving the man she fell in love with in the 1960s, she struggled with her life as a vampire until Stacy was turned by Cisserus in 1992.
 Goody was able to teach Stacy how to use her new abilities, like sustaining themselves on rat blood, while Stacy helps Goody stay youthful and trendy.
 Goody keeps her actual age a secret because she is afraid of being viewed as old by Stacy.
-While at a vampire meeting, Goody discovers that if their maker or "stem" Ciccerus is ever killed, she and Stacy would revert to their human ages.
+While at a vampire meeting, Goody discovers that if their maker or "stem" Cisserus is ever killed, she and Stacy would revert to their human ages.

 While working at a hospital as an exterminator, Goody runs into her ex-boyfriend Danny, whom she has not seen since the 1960s.
 They re-connect under the pretense that she is Goody's daughter, but Danny eventually learns the truth when he sees her bite into another man to prevent a stroke.
 When he asks why she left him, Goody explains that even though she loved him, she did not want to stand in his way of finding someone he could actually build a life with.

 Meanwhile, the government is using the Patriot Act to track down vampires, causing panic amongst the vampire's anonymous group.
 Goody comes up with a plan to delete and change all the information about all the vampires in the New York area during a solar eclipse.
 After they succeed, the vamps throw a party for both human and non-human feeders.
-It is all endangered by the threat of Ciccerus who didn't attend and massacred an entire restaurant full of people.
+It is all endangered by the threat of Cisserus who did not attend and massacred an entire restaurant full of people.